Moksh6056/first-repo-moksh/README.md

 # first-repo-moksh
-This is a demo for Git and Github, understanding Github
+This is a demo for Git and Github, understanding Github.